 Randall Stone was elected to bring professional financial management to the City of Chico.
-Together with city staff, the City of Chico is making great strides in responsible financial management through developing efficiency gains and performance based management techniques.
+Together with city staff, the City of Chico has bridged an over $4-million annual budget shortfall and making great strides in responsible financial management through developing efficiency gains and performance based management techniques.

 The economic conditions throughout the state and country have caused unprecedented financial challenges that endanger our economic stability and safety.
 The year he was elected to Council, Stone helped bring an estimated 75-fulltime equivalent, annualized jobs to the City of Chico and much needed revenue to restore our oldest community neighborhoods as well as provide much needed safe, decent, and sanitary housing for low income residents.
 In his first year-and-half in office he spearheaded the campaign to reform pensions and benefits – returning over $4 million to the General Fund over one to three years (depending on bargaining group).
 Stone’s efforts to reform local government have yielded unprecedented public-private partnerships to enhance public safety, streamline municipal services, and solve regional problems.
 He has an exceptional reputation as a leader in accessibility, environment and alternative transportation systems, and most significantly in fiscal sustainability.

 As a job creator and self-employed professional financial manager, Stone understands how to coordinate capital and operating budgets and places public safety as a top priority.
 We need safe streets where our children and seniors can be comfortable enjoying our parks and waterways.
 High density development must not be allowed to alter the character of our classic neighborhoods while still being affordable and maintaining a transit-centric urban core.
 Stone works to enhance bicycle networks for safe transit throughout the city.
 We deserve a safe and economically stable community.
 We deserve exceptional leadership and strong professional management.
-Randall Stone continues to work hard for the City of Chico and Butte County.
+Randall Stone continues to work hard for the County of Butte.

 Experienced.
 Independent.
 Fair.